Reserve risk free by March 31st! Contact us for details.

 Southern Alps; Transfer to Punakaiki

-Following lunch, we ascend the final bit of the track to Arthur's Pass divide for some fantastic views of the surrounding peaks (please note that this hike is not possible in inclement weather, in which case we will offer an alternative hike today).
-Following our hike, we take a scenic drive (about 1.5 hours) west to Lake Brunner, an inland lake, famous for trout fishing and surrounded by densely forested hills.
+Following our hike, we take a scenic drive (about 1.5 hours) west to Lake Brunner, which is famous for trout fishing and surrounded by densely forested hills.
 As we journey toward the Tasman Sea, the climate transforms into sub-tropical.

 Punakaiki ResortPunakaiki, New Zealand